-Headers are one reason why Page Layout of your template differentiates between left and right pages.
+The Headers are one reason why Page Layout of your template differentiates between left and right pages.
 (The other reason is that the margins are different, to allow more space to bind the inner margins into a book.)

-How to delete a Header
+What happens when you delete a Header

 Just deleting the header text isn’t enough; it will reappear, unless you first do the following…